wraithan/cargo-bump/README.md

 This is meant to be a clone of `npm version` with the `pre*` version specifiers omitted as I rarely see the pre-release versions on [crates.io](https://crates.io/).
-It does not do the git operations but is still useful.

 ## installation